-Harsha Ratnaweera is a professor on Water and Wastewater Technology at the Norwegian University of Life Sciences (www.umb.no) since 2012 (part-time since 2001).
-He has a MSc in Chemical Engineering from Kiev Polytechnical Institute (1987, KPI) and a PhD in Environmental Engineering from the Norwegian University of Science and Technology (1992, NTNU).
-Prior to the position at the university, he worked for 20 years at NIVA-Norwegian Institute for Water Research, where he worked as the Director of International Projects and initiated NIVA’s innovation and commercialisation of R&D results.
+Harsha Ratnaweera serves as a Professor of water and wastewater technology at the Norwegian University of Life Sciences, Norway, since 2012 (part timer since 2001).
+He received an M.S. degree in chemical engineering from Kiev Polytechnical Institute (1987, KPI) and a Ph.D. degree in environmental engineering from the Norwegian University of Science and Technology (1992, NTNU).
+Prior to the position at the university, he worked for 20 years at NIVA-Norwegian Institute for Water Research, where he worked as the Director of International Projects and initiated NIVA’s innovation and commercialization.
 He is a specialist on conventional water and wastewater treatment, especially focusing on coagulation of water and wastewater.
-His special interests are process control and optimising of treatment processes and water resources management.
-He has led several international projects and a worked in many countries in Asia, Africa, North and South Americas and Europe.
-He has worked in several projects in China and also a visiting professor at the Inner Mongolia Agricultural University, China.
-Ratnaweera was born in Sri Lanka, studied first in Ukraine and living in Norway since 1987.
-He is fluent in English, Norwegian and Russian.
-He was a member of the Norwegian National Commission of UNESCO (2004-2012), President of Norwegian Forum for Technology and Development (http://www.tekna.no/ftu).
-He is a member of the Board of Directors at the Norwegian Polytechnic Society (http://www.polyteknisk.no/), the Nile Basin Research program (http://www.uib.no/rg/nbrp) and the Norwegian Water Research program (www.VAnnforsk.no).
+His special interests include process control and optimising of treatment processes and water resources management.
+He has led several international projects and a worked in many countries in Asia, Africa, North and South Americas, and Europe.
+He has worked in several projects in China and as a Visiting Professor at the Inner Mongolia Agricultural University, China.
+Ratnaweera was born in Sri Lanka, studied first in Ukraine, and has been living in Norway since 1987.
+He is fluent in English, Norwegian, and Russian.
+He served as a Member of the Norwegian National Commission of UNESCO (from 2004 to 2012) and President of Norwegian Forum for Technology and Development.
+He acts as a Member of the Board of Directors at the Norwegian Polytechnic Society, the Nile Basin Research Program, and the Norwegian Water Research Program.